 The inaugural Virginia Center for Inclusive Communities Virginia Inclusion Summit took place on January 25, 2019 at J. Sargeant Reynolds Community College Parham Road Campus.

 About the Virginia Inclusion Summit

-The Virginia Inclusion Summit will bring together higher education students and administrators, workplace professionals, and government employees for a day of learning, sharing, and connecting.
-The program will include dynamic keynote speakers and interactive breakout sessions, along with opportunities to network across sectors.
-Attendees will be able to participate in tracks in their peer group and have opportunities to work across cohorts to come up with innovative solutions to challenges they face.
-The Virginia Inclusion Summit will focus on current events and identify best practices to help institutions across Virginia become more equitable and inclusive.
+The Virginia Inclusion Summit brings together higher education students and administrators, workplace professionals, and government employees for a day of learning, sharing, and connecting.
+The program includes dynamic keynote speakers and interactive breakout sessions, along with opportunities to network across sectors.
+Attendees are able to participate in tracks in their peer group and have opportunities to work across cohorts to come up with innovative solutions to challenges they face.
+The Virginia Inclusion Summit focuses on current events and identify best practices to help institutions across Virginia become more equitable and inclusive.

 - Check-in, Continental Breakfast, & Directional Information

 Facilitated by the Virginia Center for Inclusive Communities

 - Workshop Session 1

 (see Workshops A, B, C, D, E, F )

 (see Workshops A, B, C, D, E, F)